-After selecting the port, click on the Connect button to initiate communication with the OM-320.
-At this time, HyperWare will attempt to communicate with the OM-320 .
-Close the Serial Communications dialog box by clicking the OK button and HyperWare will return to the HyperComm window ready for communication.
+After selecting the port, click on the CONNECT button to initiate communication with the logger.
+At this time, HyperWare will attempt to communicate with the logger .
+During establishment of the connection, the OK button will gray and when successful, it will return.
+Close the SERIAL COMMUNICATIONS dialog box by clicking the OK button and HyperWare will return to the HYPERCOMM window ready for communication.

-If the link fails, check the following:
+If the link fails (a dialog will display indicating failure) , check the following:

-- Is the cable connected? - Is the Omega Engineering supplied adapter used? - Insure that the adapter used is the one that was supplied with the OM-320. (other Omega Engineering products use other similar looking but funtionally different adapters)
+- Is the cable connected? - Is the Omega Engineering supplied adapter used? - Insure that the adapter used is the one that was supplied with the logger. (other Omega Engineering products use other similar looking but functionally different adapters)

-NOTE: LBI supplied adapters are wired for proper compatibility between the OM-320 and the PC.
+NOTE: LBI supplied adapters are wired for proper compatibility between the logger and the PC.
 If an alternatively sourced adapter is used, insure that it complies with the wiring specified in Appendix I.

 Also, adapters that convert DB-25 to DB-9 (and vis-aversa) commonly cause problems.
-Utilize the proper adapter supplied with the OM-320 (both DB-9 and DB-25 are supplied).
+Utilize the proper adapter supplied with the logger (both DB-9 and DB-25 are supplied).

-- ♦ Is the OM-320 power ON? - ◆ Select another serial port from within the SERIAL COMMUNICATIONS dialog box and retry.
+- Is the logger power ON? - Select another PC serial port from within the SERIAL COMMUNICATIONS dialog box and retry.